Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective: Conclusion

 \section{Conclusion}

-In this work, we demonstrate the feasibility of visual token compression at the LLM input stage.
-Explainability methods generate relevance scores of visual tokens to output quantifying the contribution of each visual token.
-Experimental results indicate that the relevance scores well evaluate the importance of visual tokens, which can be used for effective token compression.
-To enable efficient and practical deployment, we employ a simple convolutional network to learn a mapping from the first-layer attention maps of the LLM to the explainability-derived relevance scores.
-Using the predicted relevance scores from lightweight model, token compression can be performed prior to the LLM with no modifications to MLLMs.
-Extensive experiments demonstrate the effectiveness and generalizability of our generic token compression method.
+In this work, we demonstrate the feasibility of task-related visual token compression at the LLM input stage.
+We first demonstrate experimentally that the relevance scores derived from explainability methods well evaluate the task-related importance of visual tokens, which can be used for effective token compression.
+To enable efficient and practical deployment, we employ a simple convolutional network to learn a mapping from the LLM first-layer attention maps to the explainability-derived relevance scores.
+Using the predicted relevance scores from lightweight model, token compression can be performed prior to the LLM.
+Extensive experiments demonstrate the effectiveness and generalizability of our task-related token compression method.
 Since the relevance scores are obtained via backward computations, their generation is resource-intensive.
 This poses a challenge in scaling the compressor training to high-resolution images or long video sequences.
-In future work, we aim to leverage stronger compressor models to improve performance and further explore the use of relevance scores to guide token compression during training.
+Future work will explore stronger compressors and the use of relevance scores to guide token compression during training.